 Why the walker’s phone matters

 When a professional dog walker takes a dog out, they already carry a phone.
-If the app uses the phone during an active session, the owner can receive live statuses and a future map without the dog wearing a separate GPS device.
+If the app uses the phone during an active session, the owner can receive live status updates and a live map without the dog wearing a separate GPS device.

 This is especially important for dogs that do not tolerate extra devices, owners who do not want another subscription and situations where the important question is not only where the dog is, but how the service is going.